tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 Darkness swallowed the chamber like floodwater.

 A high, brittle giggle spilled from the walls.
 Too bright.
-Too childlike\*.\*
+Too childlike.

 My chest seized.
 My wrist beeped.